AP source: Jets agree to sign RB Le'Veon Bell

 Bell, a former Michigan State star, also announced his decision on Twitter , saying: "I'm back in the green baby, let's get it."

+"I'm in Miami brotha," safety Jamal Adams tweeted at Bell.
+"We going up tonight!!!"

-The deal gives new coach Adam Gase and second-year quarterback Sam Darnold a big-time playmaker, arguably the best player at his position before Bell opted to sit out all of last season rather than sign a franchise tender with Pittsburgh.
+The deal gives Darnold and new coach Adam Gase a big-time playmaker, arguably the best player at his position before Bell opted to sit out all of last season rather than sign a franchise tender with Pittsburgh.

 The 27-year-old Bell is a two-time AP All-Pro selection and three-time Pro Bowl pick who immediately upgrades the Jets' backfield.

 New York still has Isaiah Crowell, Elijah McGuire and Trenton Cannon, but Crowell is likely to be released after one season with the team.
-Bilal Powell, the team's fourth-round pick in 2011, is a free agent.
+Bilal Powell, the team's fourth-round pick in 2011, is a free agent and unlikely to be back.

 Bell has rushed for 5,336 yards and 35 touchdowns, and has 312 catches for 2,660 yards and seven scores as one of the most versatile and dangerous offensive players in the NFL.
 His 128.9 yards from scrimmage per game over his career is the best mark in the NFL since the 1970 merger.